privacyguides/privacyguides.org/docs/real-time-communication.en.md

 - Messages can only be sent when both peers are online, however, your client may store messages locally to wait for the contact to return online.
 - Generally increases battery usage on mobile devices, because the client must stay connected to the distributed network to learn about who is online.
 - Some common messenger features may not be implemented or incompletely, such as message deletion.
-- Your IP address and that of the contacts you're communicating with may be exposed if you do not use the software in conjunction with a [VPN](vpn.md) or [self contained network](self-contained-networks.md), such as [Tor](https://www.torproject.org) or [I2P](https://geti2p.net/).
+- Your IP address and that of the contacts you're communicating with may be exposed if you do not use the software in conjunction with a [VPN](vpn.md) or [self-contained network](self-contained-networks.md), such as [Tor](https://www.torproject.org) or [I2P](https://geti2p.net/).
 Many countries have some form of mass surveillance and/or metadata retention.

 ### Anonymous Routing

 ![Anonymous routing diagram](assets/img/layout/network-anonymous-routing.svg){ align=left }

-A messenger using [anonymous routing](https://doi.org/10.1007/978-1-4419-5906-5_628) hides either the identity of the sender, the receiver, or evidence that they have been communicating.
+A messenger using [anonymous routing](https://doi.org/10.1007/978-1-4419-5906-5_628) hides either the identity of the sender, the receiver or evidence that they have been communicating.
 Ideally, a messenger should hide all three.

 There are [many](https://doi.org/10.1145/3182658) different ways to implement anonymous routing.
 One of the most famous is [onion routing](https://en.wikipedia.org/wiki/Onion_routing) (i.e. [Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network))), which communicates encrypted messages through a virtual [overlay network](https://en.wikipedia.org/wiki/Overlay_network) that hides the location of each node as well as the recipient and sender of each message.
-The sender and recipient never interact directly, and only meet through a secret rendezvous node, so that there is no leak of IP addresses nor physical location.
-Nodes cannot decrypt messages nor the final destination, only the recipient can.
-Each intermediary node can only decrypt a part that indicates where to send the still encrypted message next, until it arrives at the recipient who can fully decrypt it, hence the "onion layers".
+The sender and recipient never interact directly and only meet through a secret rendezvous node, so that there is no leak of IP addresses nor physical location.
+Nodes cannot decrypt messages nor the final destination; only the recipient can.
+Each intermediary node can only decrypt a part that indicates where to send the still encrypted message next, until it arrives at the recipient who can fully decrypt it, hence the "onion layers."

 Self-hosting a node in an anonymous routing network does not provide the hoster with additional privacy benefits, but rather contributes to the whole network's resilience against identification attacks for everyone's benefit.